goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 8.14.
 Generic Docker practices

-**TL;DR:** This is a collection of Docker advice that is not related directly to Node.js - the Node implementation is not much different than any other language.
+**אמ;לק:** This is a collection of Docker advice that is not related directly to Node.js - the Node implementation is not much different than any other language.
 Click read more to skim through.

 🔗 [**Read More: Generic Docker practices**](./sections/docker/generic-tips.md)